Frequently asked Questions

 Where can I buy items of uniform?

-Items bearing the school logo can be bought at Morleys School Outfitters on Bramcote Lane in Chilwell, or from Marks and Spencer Online store.
+Items bearing the school logo can be bought at Morleys School Outfitters on Bramcote Lane in Chilwell, or from Marks and Spencer Online Store and Just Schoolwear.

 Items without a logo can be bought from any retail outlet.